Newnes Plateau Canyoning

-01/12/2007 - notes - photos - report
+01/12/2007 - report - photos

-Participants: James Yorston, Jonathan Potts, Tom Brennan
+Participants: Tom Brennan, James Yorston, Jonathan Potts

 The aim for the day was to have a crack at Dumbano.
 However, the forecast was not good, and neither was the weather as we got up to Mt Wilson.
 I suggested we just keep driving and see what happens.
 We eventually got out on to the Newnes Plateau where the rain finally stopped.